gbv/cocoda/docs/dev-providers.md

-Cocoda uses registries as data sources for concept schemes, concepts, mappings, and mapping recommendations.
+Access to [concepts schemes](#concept-schemes), [concepts](#concepts), [mappings](#mappings), and mapping recommendations is provided by **registries** which can be configured in the [config file](#configuration).

 There are some preconfigured registries in the config file, but it's possible to set up a new registry, for example with [jskos-server](https://github.com/gbv/jskos-server).
 Each registry has to be assigned a provider.
 A provider is like a category for registries, a way of accessing an API for example.
-Currently, Cocoda supports four different providers:

-- `ConceptApi`: for APIs that provide concept schemes and concepts in JSKOS format, like [DANTE](http://api.dante.gbv.de)
-- `MappingsApi`: for APIs that provide concordances and mappings in JSKOS format
-- `OccurrencesApi`: for APIs that provide occurrences in JSKOS format
-- `LocalMappings`: for saving and retrieving mappings from the browser's local storage
+See [providers](#providers) for a list of providers currently implemented as part of cocoda.

+The registries accessed via providers can be grouped into:

+* **Terminology Registries** such as <https://api.dante.gbv.de/> provide information about concept schemes and concepts.

+* **Mapping Registries** can be queried for existing mappings and mapping recommendations, and might allow creation, modification, and annotation of new mappings.

+* **Occurrence Registries** can be queried for usage statistics of concepts in collections.

+* **Identity Registries** manage user accounts and provide access tokens via OAuth2 (not implemented yet).

 ### Creating a new provider